How To Use Your Cell Phone In Costa Rica

 Purchasing An International SIM Card in Costa Rica

-If you decide that you want to buy a phone chip in Costa Rica (and truth be told, I always choose this option) then you need to know about how cell phones work in the US so you can get your phone ready ahead of time.
+If you decide that you want to buy a pay-as-you-go SIM card in Costa Rica then you need to know about how cell phones work in the US so you can get your phone ready ahead of time.

 Join me over at my favorite place- Instagram.